ayonli/jsext/README.md

 # JsExt

-Additional functions for JavaScript programming in practice.
+Additional functions for JavaScript to build strong applications.

 ## Install